 Which of these pathways epigenetically regulate developmental processes in the progeny?

 Another exciting possibility is that small RNAs in somatic cells can be transferred to germ cells to provide heritable epigenetic information of acquired traits.
 Indeed, the initial RNAi experiments (2) demonstrated that heritable RNAi response in worms was induced by the direct injection of dsRNA into their germline and the accumulation of dsRNA in intestinal cells from ingested bacteria.
 Furthermore, endogenous small RNAs in C. elegans underlie the transgenerational inheritance of response to infection (23) and learned behaviour (24,25).
 These findings suggest that somatic cells communicate with germ cells to transmit epigenetic information to the next generation, potentially via small RNAs.
 However, evidence for inter-organ transfer of endogenous dsRNA and/or small RNA is lacking.
 Thus, a fundamental unresolved question is:

 Image: Eric Cornes

-Recent research on the RNAi phenomenon has revealed the involvement of phase-separated germ granules, which are membrane less organelles, in the inheritance of the RNA silencing response (26-30).
-Most of the enzymes responsible for the production of secondary germline siRNAs, including the RdRPs and their cofactors, and some Argonaute proteins localize to germ granules.
+Recent research on the RNAi phenomenon has revealed the involvement of phase-separated germ granules, which are membrane-less organelles, in the inheritance of the RNA silencing response (26-30).
+Most of the enzymes responsible for producing secondary germline siRNAs, including the RdRPs and their cofactors, and some Argonaute proteins localize to germ granules.
 Most importantly, structural components of these membrane-less organelles are also involved in the transmission of the silencing signal across generations (26,27).

 Moreover, embryos that fail to assemble germ granules do not transmit the silencing signal and inherit an improper pool of secondary small RNAs (28–30).